KamayaniR/Santander-Customer-Satisfaction-Machine-Learning-Project/README.md

  - Thousands of anonymized features
  - Strong class imbalance (only a small % of unsatisfied customers)
  - No business feature names or domain metadata
-This project focuses on using a Decision Tree classifier for its transparency, simplicity, and ease of interpretation, while exploring hyperparameter tuning and feature selection to improve performance and generalization.
+This project focuses on using a Decision Tree classifier for its transparency, simplicity, and ease of interpretation while exploring hyperparameter tuning and feature selection to improve performance and generalization.

 ## Key Learning Goals
  - Clean high-dimensional, noisy datasets